Find out more here about how to fight charges under Penal Code 22610, which handles the illegal ownership of stun guns, with the Simmrin Law Group.

-Stun guns are a kind of weapon often used for defense in California.
-Many people carry stun guns with them, especially if they believe they are going to a dangerous area.
-Stun guns are often seen as a non-deadly form of self-defense.
+Stun guns and tasers are weapons often used for defense in California.
+The two terms are often used interchangeably.
+Many people carry these with them, especially if they believe they are going to a dangerous area.
+Stun guns and tasers are often seen as non-deadly forms of self-defense.

-However, these weapons can still injure other people.
+However, these weapons can still injure people.
 They expend an electric charge that can be dangerous if misused.
-For this reason, the state of California has regulations regarding stun gun ownership.
+For this reason, the state of California has regulations regarding stun gun and taser ownership.
+Our Los Angeles criminal defense lawyers can help you understand California Penal Code Section 22610: Stun Guns and Tasers.

 - A felony